 The problem analysis indicated that these girls are missing school because of the lack of menstrual products and because of the taboo around it.
 The lack of awareness and knowledge on the issue contributes to challenges in breaking the harmful traditions against females in general, and practices around menstruation in particular.
 An example - which is to be addressed by the project - is Chappaudi, a tradition which often causes sickness and death as the women are isolated in unsafe huts because they are seen as unclean.

-Our solution stood in the creation of banana fiber pads at the local level and to involve the schoolgirls themselves in the production.
+Our solution lay in the creation of banana fiber pads at the local level and to involve the schoolgirls themselves in the production.
 Therefore, the most sustainable way was to collaborate with local banana plantation farmers who, according to the analysis, would be willing to sell the leaves as they would otherwise go to waste.

 The sustainability of the project could be secured if the local and national government of Nepal include menstrual health and the production of environmentally-friendly sanitary pads in the curriculum.
 Hence, the project includes a comprehensive advocacy plan and I and my classmates hope to proceed with the project once we enter the development working sector.